scanoss-qg/crypto_algorithms_open_dataset/README.md

 * [utilities](utilities)
 * [docs_crypto_algorithms](docs_crypto_algorithms)

-### Definitions_crypto_algorithms

-The [definitions_crypto_algorithms](definitions_crypto_algorithms) folder contains the current definitions list together the information to create new ones or enrich the existing ones
+### SPDX Crypto algorithms definitions

+The [Taxonomy](taxonomy) Is a link to SPDX cryptographic algorithms definitions.

-You can find the index of the cryptography algorithms and their corresponding algorithId in the [definition_index_crypto_algorithms.md](/definitions_crypto_algorithms/definitions_index_crypto_algorithms.md) fine.
-This is the best place to start.
+You can find the index of the cryptography algorithms and their corresponding algorithId in the [algorithms.md](/algorithms) fine.
+If you want to contribute definining a new algorithm you should do [there](https://github.com/spdx/crypto-algorithms) and not in this project.

-#### list_definitions_crypto_algorithms
+#### Detection

-The [list_definitions_crypto_algorithms](definitions_crypto_algorithms folder contains a set of YAML files which define all the available cryptography algorithms to be used when searching for hints inside source files.
+The [detection](ddetection) folder contains a set of YAML files which define all the available cryptography algorithms.
+Every file contains the keywords used for detection of that algorithm inside source files.

-#### spec_crypto_algorithms

-The [spec_crypto_algorithms](definitions_crypto_algorithms/spec_crypto_algorithms) contains the information to create new definitions, or to enrich the existing ones, as well as a description of the syntax followed on each definition.
-If you want to understand the syntaxt of each one of the definitions, this is the place to go.

 ### Utilities